sridharlinux2015/ansible/README.md

 I am writing this on 12/09/2018.

 All is well!
-Lets see what happens.
+Life sucks!